brentvollebregt/nitratine.net/page/4about.md

 ### [Auto Py To Exe]({{ site.baseurl }}{% link _posts/2018-03-10-auto-py-to-exe.md %})
 This is the project I am most proud of to date.
 I wanted to fix the problem of converting (packaging) Python to a windows executable to run on computers without python installed being a confusing job for new-comers.

-This project allows someone to easily set up a server that uses chromes app mode as an interface and then call pyinstaller with the parameters provided by the user.
+This project allows someone to easily set up a server that uses chromes app mode as an interface and then calls pyinstaller with the parameters provided by the user.

 <div style="text-align: center">
 	<img src="https://i.imgur.com/EuUlayC.png" alt="Empty interface"/>